sourcegraph/about/blogposts/lsif-indexer.md

 We need to:

 - maintain the scope hierarchy
-- for each identifier occurence
+- for each identifier occurrence
 	- if it is a definition, add it to the active scope
 	- if it is a reference, look in the scope hierarchy for its definition starting at the active scope and going up its parent link